 A more sophisticated photo acquisition strategy is needed.
 Mine calls for 2 trips to the site: one to figure everything out in advance using just a smartphone, and another one to get the actual shot in one smooth, barely noticeable, surgical strike.

 On the first trip, walk through casually, assuming security cameras are everywhere.
 You’re not a photographer, just an ordinary guy on his way somewhere, looking around at the Big City.
-Look nondescript; you don’t want to be “that guy in the orange hat” on the security video.
+Dress nondescript; you don’t want to be “that guy in the orange hat” on the security video.
 After checking things out for a bit, pull out your phone like any tourist and take a few pictures.
-Don’t worry about getting it right but cover the scene and try to get at least one that roughly captures the idea you have in mind.
+Don’t worry about getting it right but cover the scene and try to get at least one that roughly captures the shot you have in mind.
 Memorize your exact shooting spot and note where the “security” people are positioned so you get an idea of how long you’ll have from the time they spot your camera until they can hassle you.
 Plan a getaway route so that after you take the shot you walk away from the guard and straight out an exit.
 Don’t read any posted signs, because they might include bans on photography; if you get stopped later, you want to sound totally honest as you deny knowledge of The Policy.

 Use those photos at home to work out how you really want to get the shot.
 You need to know the effective (35mm equivalent) focal length of your phone camera, which for my Samsung S8 is 28 mm, and you can probably get a good idea of f-stop, shutter speed and ISO.
 Convert that focal length for you camera’s sensor size and decide what lens you need, so you’re not fumbling with equipment on the spot.
 Plan to shoot a larger frame than necessary because you don’t want to spend time composing and leveling; just crop it later.
 Shoot in burst mode, so if someone walks in front of your scene you can combine images to remove them.
 Silent electronic shutter isn’t necessary in public unless the place is deserted and quiet – in which case you’ll probably have to come back anyway when you’ll be less conspicuous.